thachmpham/thachmpham.github.io/md/gdb/debuginfo.md

 :::::::::::::: {.columns}
 ::: {.column width=70%}

 GDB allows to split the debuginfo of a binary into a separate file.
 The purpose is to optimize binary size.
-We can load the debuginfo later when need debug.
+When debugging is needed later, the debug information can be reattached.

 Extract debuginfo into a file.
 ```sh